Aisuluu817/JavaOOP/README.md

 As for me it is always easier to memorize new topic by using flashcards or by taking the multiple choice quiz.
 That’s why as for Final Project I decided to make a Java quiz, that will help students to memorize some Java semantics and syntax.

 ## Changes
-Created file Record.txt, Name.java and Results.java classes to enter the user’s name and save it to the file with the score.
+-Created file Record.txt, Name.java and Results.java classes to enter the user’s name and save it to the file with the score.

-Changed the design of buttons, sizes of fonts, colors, foreground and background, so it looks nicer Added new buttons
+-Changed the design of buttons, sizes of fonts, colors, foreground and background, so it looks nicer.

+-Added new buttons.

-Changed questions, answers, options and hints
+-Changed questions, answers, options and hints.

-Renamed some classes, so it meets the standard (proper names for classes starting with capital letter) Handled (threw) exceptions
+-Renamed some classes, so it meets the standard (proper names for classes starting with capital letter).

-Added comments
+-Handled (threw) exceptions.

+-Added comments.

-Provided full report(can be viewed in Wiki)
+-Provided full report(can be viewed in Wiki).

 ## Feature list:
 -Classes with creating objects

 -Swing and JavaFx GUI Frameworks

 -Exceptions handling

--Working with files as database – saving the user’s name, list of previous attempts -png images – for hints
+-Working with files as database – saving the user’s name, list of previous attempts

+-png images – for hints

 -record of time – as 60s passes the quiz will automatically finish even though user haven’t finished it.

 ## Project Description